|Ask Pauline - Home Education in PA:

 More suggestions about this option are at Catholic Homeschoolers of Pennsylvania.

 "I have conducted an evaluation of the home education program for [student's name].
-The student has received instruction for the required number of days in all of the subjects mandated by Act 169 of 1988.
-Based on the review of the portfolio and my interview with the student, I have determined that the student has made progress in all subject areas and that an appropriate home education program is being conducted."
+The student has received instruction for the required number of days in the required subjects as mandated by Act 169 of 1988.
+Based on my interview with the student and my review of the portfolio, I have determined that the student has made sustained progress in the overall program.
+I therefore hereby certify that an appropriate home education program is being conducted for this student."

 Samples of longer evaluations are provided in several publications from PA Homeschoolers.
 There is a section about writing evaluations, including a sample elementary evaluation letter, in the Guide to the PA Homeschool Law and there is a section with sample paragraphs from evaluation letters in the Guide to PA Homeschoolers Diploma.